ajoh504/referenceguides/python.md

 ### 1.4 try and except statements

-For error handling, use the try and except statements.
+For error handling, use the `try` and `except` statements.
+Point the `except` statement to specific error messages.

 ```py
 try: